How to Embrace a Spiritual Awakening

 I’ve read a lot of books on the topic (no surprise there!) but I have many more on my list.
 I’d recommend all of these, as a way to get started in ushering in or supporting an in-process spiritual awakening of your own:

-1. The Prophet by Kahlil Gibran – this was also on my 2022 Reading List, and is one of my favorite books of all time.
+1. The Prophet by Kahlil Gibran – this is one of my favorite books of all time.
 I tend to earmark pages of books where there’s a quote I love, and I realized I was earmarking every single page as I read this.
 My favorite line I come back to again and again – especially on my IVF/fertility journey – is that “children don’t come from you, they come through you.”

 2. A New Earth by Eckhart Tolle – I bought this years ago and finally finally read it last year (after also listening to all of the Super Soul podcast episodes Oprah did with Eckhart back in the day) and it lives up to the hype.
 All we have is the moment we’re in – that’s all that ever actually exists on the physical plane.

 3. The Seven Spiritual Laws of Success by Deepak Chopra – This was a bit more business-oriented (or maybe it just felt that way to me reading it as I was starting my business years ago), but a very quick and accessible read nonetheless.